Germans in the Upper Midwest

 They dropped the communal system in 1932 but retained their language and traditions.
 Today, restaurants in the seven Amana Colonies still serve meals family-style, and Millstream Brewery makes its beers according to old German purity laws.

-The skills Amana workers developed — its residents now use to draw tourists to the many shops and artisan studios.
+The skills Amana workers developed they were known for weaving, woodcrafting and wine-making its residents now use to draw tourists to the many shops and artisan studios.

 They're everywhere, but they include: